 Freedom from Hunger

 In October 2016, major operating functions of Freedom From Hunger were integrated into Grameen Foundation.
-At the same time, Freedom From Hunger continues as an independent affiliate of Grameen Foundation, supporting our mission as it guides projects around the world.
+At the same time, Freedom From Hunger continues as a supporting organization of Grameen Foundation, supporting our mission as it guides projects around the world.
 Freedom from Hunger works to achieve a world without hunger and poverty through innovative microfinance programs that integrate financial services with education and health protection.
 Its projects address the complex relationships that exist between gender inequality, food security, and poverty.
 Freedom From Hunger has unique strengths in evidence-based research to guide program design and evaluation, and the design and delivery of e-Learning and training products.
 These educational resources serve everyone from executives of financial service organizations, to field staff, to non-literate members of self-help groups.

 Freedom from Hunger India Trust